LeyangWen/vicon-read/readme.md

 * [branch-pendulum_accel.acceltest.py](acceltest.py): contains code to validate Vicon acceleration calculations by pendulum motion

 ## 2. Scripts to process the saved c3d data
-* [caculateSkeleton.py](caculateSkeleton.py): Reads the c3d files, calculates the 2D and 3D skeleton joint centers (66) and outputs in a MotionBert format.
+* [c3d_to_angles.py](/conversion_script/c3d_to_angles.py): Reads the c3d files, calculates the 2D and 3D skeleton joint centers (66) and outputs in a MotionBert format.
+Also output the ergonomic joint angles
+* [np_to_angles.py](/conversion_script/np_to_angles.py): Reads the c3d files, calculates the 2D and 3D skeleton joint centers as well as the ergonomic joint angles

 ## 3. Supporting classes and functions